gvwilson/sdxjs/file-interpolator/index.md

 ---
 ---

-Many of our examples are too long to show comfortably in one block of code on a printed page.
+Many of the examples in these lessons are too long to show comfortably in one block of code on a printed page, so we needed a way to break them up.
 As an experiment,
 we wrote a custom <g key="loader">loader</a>
-that reads a source file with specially-formatted comments and then reads and inserts the files specified in those comments (<f key="file-interpolator-conceptual"></f>).
+that reads a source file containing specially-formatted comments and then reads and inserts the files specified in those comments before running the code
+(<f key="file-interpolator-conceptual"></f>).
-This isn't how modern programming languages manage multi-file programs, but C and C++ do this with <g key="header_file">header files</g>, and page templating systems (<x key="page-templates"></x>) do this to share fragments of HTML.
+Modern programming languages don't work this way, but C and C++ do this with <g key="header_file">header files</g>, and page templating systems (<x key="page-templates"></x>) do this to share fragments of HTML.